-Under the following menu items, you will find detailed information about applying for admission to the Bachelor of Arts program in European Cultures and Society at Europa-Universität Flensburg.
+Welcome!
+Here you can find detailed information about applying for admission to the Bachelor of Arts program in European Cultures and Society at Europa-Universität Flensburg.

-(Only applications received in the correct form and on time will be admitted to the selection process)
+Hence, only applications received on time and in the correct form will be included in the selection process.

 If you cannot take up your place at the university because you have been admitted to the degree program either at the start or during your term in one of the so-called services (FSJ, FÖJ, Bundesfreiwilligendienst, etc.), you are entitled to apply for preferential selection (bevorzugte Auswahl) once you have completed your term of service, when you reapply to the university to which you have been admitted.
 Preferred selection is not available, for example, if you have been admitted to the B.A. program in International Management with the Danish concentration and choose the Spanish concentration the year after you have completed your service.